-The 2020 Census is a massive undertaking.
-It will require counting an increasingly diverse and growing population of around 330 million people.
-To do this, the U.S. Census Bureau must:
+The 2020 Census was a massive undertaking.
+It required counting a diverse and growing population in the United States.
+To do this, the U.S. Census Bureau:

-There are three ways that the Census Bureau will initially collect responses for the 2020 Census: online, by phone, and by mail.
+There were three ways that the Census Bureau initially collected responses from people for the 2020 Census: online, by phone, and by mail.

-To ensure a complete and accurate count, the Census Bureau counts people at their usual residence, which is the place where they live and sleep most of the time, with a few exceptions.
-People who do not have a usual residence should be counted where they are on Census Day (April 1, 2020).
+To ensure a complete and accurate count, the Census Bureau counted people at their usual residence as of April 1, 2020, which was the place where they lived and slept most of the time, with a few exceptions.
+For more details about where people were counted, visit the Who to Count page.